ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 });
 {% endhighlight %}

 All operations are very clear, thanks to Mongoose and self-explanatory scheme.
-Now, before running our `node.js`, we need to run mongoDB server: `mongod`. `mongo` - is a client utility for working with the database, the service itself is `mongod`.
+Now, before running our `node.js`, we need to run MongoDB server: `mongod`. `mongo` - is a client utility for working with the database, the service itself is `mongod`.

 Request examples using httpie: